gmate/gmate/README.markdown

 * **Zen Coding**.
 Tools for faster HTML/CSS coding
   <http://github.com/mikecrittenden/zen-coding-gedit>

-**Note:** In order to use Go to File feature you need to choose just one of:
-GeditGoToFile, SnapOpen or GeditOpenFiles.
-Multi Edit plugin is not enabled by default GMate installation.
+**Note:** Multi Edit plugin is not enabled by default GMate installation.

 Refer to each plugin source code and readme file to get information about specific plugin licencing and copyright.